-The resurgence of an old technology could solve an issue that's plagued the great white north for decades
+The resurgence of an old technology could solve an issue that's plagued the Canadian Arctic for decades

 WINNIPEG—Frost-bitten at the edge of Hudson’s Bay, 1,700 kilometres north of Winnipeg and about 100 kilometres shy of the Nunavut border, Churchill, Man. is best known as a prairie grain terminus and a hotspot for polar bears.